learn-co-curriculum/phase-0-wsl2-env-nodejs/README.md

 Node Version Manager (NVM) is a tool that will allow you to download and install multiple versions of Node.js, one of the environments for the JavaScript programming language that we teach at Flatiron School.
-This is the first step in installing Node.js on your Ubuntu operating system.
+Installing NVM is the first step in installing Node.js on your Ubuntu operating system.

 ### Action Item